-Launch Ramp: Conditions at main ramp are decent.
-The water level has dropped a lot but there is still a launch ramp.
-Boat ramp is closed during certain hours of the day; see boat ramp hours for more information.
-South launch ramp is closed due to low water.
-Fishing pier is now closed with lower water levels.
+Launch Ramp: Conditions at main ramp are good.
+The south boat ramp is open.
+Boat ramp is closed during certain hours of the season; see boat ramp hours for more information.

-- Be careful within 150 feet of shore line for submerged trees around reservoir as the water levels have dropped.
+- Be careful within 150 feet of shore line for submerged trees around reservoir.

 Campground: Reservations are always recommended.
 No more than two vehicles per site no exceptions.
 The campground can not accommodate multiple camping units per site.
 Potable water is provided in different areas within the campground.
 To make a camping reservation please call 1-800-322-3770.

 Fires: Fire restrictions ARE in place.
 NO fires allowed, unless controlled with a switch and has propane.
 NO FIREWORKS allowed in state parks.